 "Influencer and affiliate marketing often appears alongside organic/genuine user generated content and is often less obvious to the audience.
 Where an influencer or affiliate accepts payment of money or free products or services from a brand in exchange for them to promote that brand's products or services, the relationship must be clear, obvious and upfront to the audience and expressed in a way that is easily understood (e.g. #ad, Advert, Advertising, Branded Content, Paid Partnership, Paid Promotion).
 Less clear labels such as #sp, Spon, gifted, Affiliate, Collab, thanks to... or merely mentioning the brand name may not be sufficient to clearly distinguish the post as advertising."

-The Panel noted that the product is prominently featured in the image, and that the brand was tagged in the caption.
+The Panel noted that the product features heavily in all images, with the last being a staged photo of the product along with accessories.
+The Panel noted that the brand was tagged in the caption.